UK-Jimbo/manage-it/README.md

     ```

 6.  **Logout**:
-    - Click "Sign Out" on the dashboard.
+    - Click "Sign Out" on the debug page.
     - You should be redirected to `/login`.
-    - Try visiting `/dashboard` again.
+    - Try visiting `/debug` again.
 You should be redirected to `/login`.

 ## Architecture & Portability